 Study of design principles, characteristics and classification suffocation of marine diesel engines.
 Construction specifications as indicated in the U.S. Coast Guard and ABS ENGR Regulations.
 Correct procedures for operation and maintenance of auxiliary and main engine diesels, fuels, and combustion.
 Diesel operation using diesel simulator, miscellaneous systems.
+A diesel lab is integrated into the course structure to facilitate hands on learning and demonstration of proper engineering practices.
+The lab will expose students to the practical aspects of diesel engines.
 In compliance with international STCW requirements, there will be no D or D+ grades in this course.
+Prerequisite: ENGR 542.